remjx/clappy-button-web-component/README.md

 ## License

-Distributed under the ???
-License.
+Distributed under the [TBD] License.
 See `LICENSE.txt` for more information.

 ## Maintainers